dlizcano/monitoreo-acustico/content/english/blog/lasonrisa.md

 # Recorders location

-In the reserve La Sonrisa, from reserves of Altagracia ireserve we deployed one recorder.
+In the reserve La Sonrisa, from reserves of Altagracia we deployed one recorder.

 {{< myiframe "https://monitoreo-acustico.netlify.app/maps/lasonrisa.html" >}}